Integrating Mental Health Practice Skill Set

 Jobs and Skills WA: Community services courses

-A rewarding and meaningful career — FEE FREE!
+A rewarding and meaningful career — Fee-free!

 The Integrating Mental Health Practice Skill Set will equip workers in the community services sector with the skills to assist clients who are experiencing mental health concerns, and respond to the increasing need for mental health awareness.